-Isn't it about time to stop shouting "treason" at any man who in the dis-charge of his sworn duty as a senator in the Congress of the people of this democratic Republic discusses the public policies of the people's servants?
-It may be a crime for a citizen of a republic to refrain from expressing honest opinion about the conduct of the people's business.
+Isn't it about time to stop shouting 'treason" at any man who in the disof his sworn duty as a senator charge in the Congress of the people of this democratic Republic discusses the public policies of the people's servants?
+It may be a crime for a citizen of a re-It public to refrain from expressing his honest opinion about the conduct of the people's business.
 It can never be anything but a virtue for a citizen to speak his mind.
 As Jeremy Bentham said, the duty of a citizen under a government of laws is "to obey punc-tually, to censure freely."
 Boston Herald.

-We have on previous occasions depre cated the disposition in the United States Senate to answer the speeches of anti-expansionists by denunciation rather thap argument, but Senator Pettigrew appears to have gone beyond the bounds that justified forbearance in his action on Wednesday.
-'There was an exhibition of "gall" (as the familiar word is) in his proposition to print the manifesto of Aguinaldo as a public document which was very trying to patriotic men.
+We have on previous occasions deprecated the disposition in the United States Senate to answer the speeches of anti-expansionists by denunciation rather than argument, but Senator Pet-tigrew appears to have gone beyond the bounds that justified forbearance in his action on Wednesday.
+'There was an exhibition of "gall" (as the familiar word is) in his proposition to print the manifesto of Aguinaldo as a public docament which was very trying to patriotic men.
 It deserved rebuke, and it received this in full measure.
 Baltimore Sun.

 Senator Sewell, of New Jersey, should preserve his temper and measure his words more carefully.
-In the Senate on Wednesday he pronounced Mr. Petti-grew, of South Dakota, "a traitor to his country in supporting Aguinaldo, the arch traitor of the United States."
-These are unseemly words, with neither force nor argument nor pertinency in them.
-Mr. Pettigrew is undoubtedly a thorn in the side of imperialist sen-ators.
+In the Senate on Wednesday he pronounced Mr. Pettigrew, of South Dakota, "a traitor to his country in supporting Aguinaldo, the arch traitor of the United States."
+These are unseemly words, with nelther force nor argument nor pertinency in them.
+Mr. Petugrew is undoubtedly a thorn in the side of imperialist sen-ators.
 He asks embarrassing questions and endeavors to obtain information and secure the publication of docu-ments which administration senators are unwilling to be made public.
-But this does not make a "traitor" of Mr. Pettigrew, and Mr. Sewell knows It as well as anybody in the United States.
+But this does not make a "traltor" of Mr. Pettigrew, and Mr. Sewell knows it as well as anybody in the United States.
 St. Paul Pioneer Press.
-Pettigrew says that he does not take a back seat for any one in the matter of loyalty to his country.
-We were not aware that the South Dakota misrepresentative had actually become a naturalized Filipino.

-Los Angeles Express.
-The extreme limit of insolence was eached in the United States Senate by Mr. Pettigrew yesterday, when he offered for printing as a public document an article by the anti-imperialist league upon the Philippine commission report s a tissue of rabid utterances such as the country has become familiar with, and the senator said that as the newspapers would not publish it he wanted to get it before the country as a public document.
-Pettigrew is mak-ing a name for himself, but it is a name that no self-respecting American citizen would have.
+Pettigrew says that he does not take a back seat for any one in the matter We were of loyalty to his country. not aware that the South Dakota misrepresentative had actually become a naturalized Filipino.
+Los Angeles Express. limit of insolence was extreme eached in the United States Senate by Mr. Pettigrew yesterday, when he of fered for printing as a public document an article by the anti-imperialist league upon the Philippine commission report.
+It is a tissue of rabid utterances such as the country has become familiar with, and the senator said that as the newspapers would not publish it he vanted to get it before the country a public document.
+Pettigrew is mak-ing a name for himself, but it is a name New York Mail and Express.
+The tone of the newspapers of the country regarding Senator Pettigrew's effort to have Aguinaldo's statement published in the "Congressional Rec-ord" is not likely to encourage that gentleman to persist in his traitorous undertaking, for the "roasting" he re-ceived from his fellow senators last Wednesday is mild compared with most of the newspaper comments.
+Pettigrew has not yet announced whether he will again endeavor to have Aguinald's attacks upon American army and navy officers published at government exzen would have.